HDFGroup/vol-async/docs/source/issue.rst

 Slow performance with metadata heavy workload
 ---------------------------------------------
 Async VOL has additional overhead due to its internal management of asynchronous tasks and the background thread execution.
 If the application is metadata-intensive, e.g. create thousands of groups, datasets, or attributes, this overhead (~0.001s per operation) becomes comparable to the creation time, and could result in worse performance.
-There may also be additional overhead due to the *wait and check* mechnism  unless ``HDF5_ASYNC_EXE_*`` is set.
+There may also be additional overhead due to the *wait and check* mechanism  unless ``HDF5_ASYNC_EXE_*`` is set.

 ABT_thread_create SegFault
 --------------------------